 Sophie CarmichaelSpeech and Language Therapy

-Sophie is a third year Speech and Language Therapy student in the School of Health Sciences.
+Sophie is a final year Speech and Language Therapy student in the School of Health Sciences.

 What were you doing before you came to study at City?